-Representing data as graphs can enable capturing and encoding the relationships among entities of the samples~\cite{wu2020comprehensive}.
-Based on the way the nodes are encoded, the data representation learning on graphs can be categorized into the traditional (or shallow) and deep neural network-based methods, as illustrated in Fig.~\ref{fig:graph-combined}(c).
-The reader is referred to~\cite{jiao2022graph, wu2020comprehensive} for details on these methods.
+Representing data as graphs can enable capturing and encoding the relationships among entities of the samples \cite{wu2020comprehensive}.
+Based on the way the nodes are encoded, representation learning on graphs can be categorized into the traditional (or shallow) and DNN-based methods, as illustrated in Figure~\ref{fig:graph-combined}(c) ~\cite{jiao2022graph, wu2020comprehensive}.